|Faculty||Faculty of Mechanical Engineering|

 |Eligibility||Recognized tertiary education (Master’s degree) as prescribed by Act.
 No. 49/2009, Coll. (not necessary for applicants from Slovakia, Poland, Hungary, Germany, and Slovenia).|

 |Application Fee||CZK 2000/ USD 100 (application)|

 |Application Deadlines||January 31, August 31|

-The doctoral study programme Material Engineering is focused on independent scientific and research projects in the field of materials.
-Its aim is to produce highly-educated and creative graduates capable of taking part in scientific, research and professional applications of the laws of mechanics in mechanical engineering.
+The doctoral study programme Applied Mechanics is focused on independent scientific and research projects in the field of mechanics.
+Its aim is to produce highly-educated and creative graduates capable of taking part in scientific, research, and professional applications of the laws of mechanics in mechanical engineering.
 To be able to succeed in the solution of tasks in the fields of engineering mechanics, the Ph.D. candidates further extend and refine their knowledge of mathematics, physics (mechanics), and applied sciences in the theoretical foundation of the study discipline.

-After the completion of the study programme the graduates will succeed in positions of research team members in both theoretical and applied research areas or as experts in the teams of industrial development centres and major research institutions focusing on a particular area.
-Due to their profound knowledge and professional approaches, they will also succeed in a broader context as lecturers of the tertiary education institutions.
+After the completion of the study programme the graduates will succeed in positions of research team members in both theoretical and applied reasearch areas or as experts in the teams of industrial development centres and major research institutions focusing on a particular area.
+Due to their profound knowledge and professional approaches, they will also suceed in a broader context as lecturers of the tertiary education institutions.

 Škoda Auto PhD Programme

-PhD candidates at the TUL are eligible to apply for participation in the Škoda Auto PhD programme or they can write their thesis on a topic offered by the company.
+PhD candidates at TUL are eligible to apply for participation in the Škoda Auto PhD programme of they can write their thesis on a topic offered by the company.